matt-april/pilled-docs/PRIVACY_POLICY.md

 ## Third-Party Services

-The App contains one external link:
+The App contains external links that open in Safari:
-- **Buy Me a Coffee** (https://www.buymeacoffee.com/mattapril) - Opens in Safari when you tap the support button in Settings.
-This link is subject to Buy Me a Coffee's privacy policy.
+- **Buy Me a Coffee** (https://www.buymeacoffee.com/mattapril) - Support link in Settings
+- **Documentation & Legal Pages** (https://mattkwiecien.github.io/pilled-docs/) - Links to this privacy policy, medical disclaimer, and documentation hosted on GitHub Pages

+These links open in your device's Safari browser and are subject to their respective privacy policies (Buy Me a Coffee's privacy policy and GitHub's privacy policy).
+No data is transmitted from the app to these services.

-No other third-party services, analytics, or tracking tools are used.
+No third-party services, analytics, or tracking tools are integrated into the app.

 ## Children's Privacy